 This student outreach initiative has lead to the creation of:

 The students of the West Valley - Mission Community College District (WVMCCD) are hard working, passionate, and smart people.
 They know what they want to see in government, and work hard to overcome daily difficulties, often struggling with paying rent in such an expensive place to live.
 Problem is, studies show that a massive percentage of students like them... don't vote.
 This creates a reality where some of the smartest, hardest working people in our community are not represented in government.
-That is why I have tasked myself with doing everything I can to make their voices heard in government, make getting involved as easy as possible, and get them out to vote in November!
+That is why I have tasked myself with doing everything I can to make their voices heard, and make getting involved as easy as possible.

 Supporting faculty and associate faculty is a necessary part of any good Trustee's priorities.
 It is essential that our part-time, and full-time faculty get the support they need so they can focus their attention on being the best educators possible.
 Worrying about rent, salary, and benefits only stands to get in the way of that vital teacher-student connection.